 - Control weeds with mulches, hand-pulling, hoes or other garden tools.

-- Add diversity with plants and flowers around the garden to attract beneficial insects and pollinators.
+- Add diversity with flowers around the garden to attract beneficial insects and pollinators.

 LEAVE YOUR GARDEN UP OVER WINTER: Skipping fall clean up until late spring is one good way to get a jump start on controlling pests in the spring.
-Instead of cutting everything down, leave your gardens up for overwintering beneficial insects and pollinators that use stiff stemed plants.
-Snow resting on dried seed pods or clinging to bare branches, frost kissing autumn leaves are beautiful.
-Wait until next May and watch the emerging creatures from their winter nap.
-Native bees hunker down under peeling tree bark, or burrow in the ground, or nestle into a standing stiff plant stem.
-Most butterflies nestle under tree bark, dead wood or leaf litter.
+Instead of cutting everything down, leave your gardens up for overwintering beneficial insects and pollinators that use stiff stemed plants to hibernate.
+Native bees hunker down under peeling tree bark, or burrow in the ground, mulch or leave piles.
 Chrysalis for swallowtail butterflies hang from dead plant stems or tuck away in a seed pod or under leaf litter.
 If we cut down and clean up the garden, we are eliminating overwintering sites for pollinators and beneficial insects.

-BIRDS AND WILDLIFE are also insect eaters like chickadees, wrens and bluebirds.
-They consume thousands of caterpillars and other pest insects to raise their young.
+BIRDS AND WILDLIFE like chickadees, wrens and bluebirds are insect eaters.
+They consume thousands of caterpillars and pest insects to raise their young.
 Leaving the garden up means there will be more protein-rich insects for birds.
 Birds are experts at finding "overwintering" insects in plant stems, under bark and in leaf litter.
 The more nurturing-habitat you have, the bigger bird population.
 Honey bee hives can be placed near the garden for pollination services, and native bee houses on trees or stands near or in the garden.

 Include seed heavy plants, berry producing shrubs and fruit trees for song birds such as: